-Every semester, Wagner provides a tutoring schedule of tutors in Statistics (CORE-GP 1011), Microeconomics (CORE-GP 1018), Financial Management (CORE-GP 1021), and Multiple Regression and Introduction to Econometrics (PADM-GP 2902) at no charge to students.
-Tutoring hours are also posted on NYU Classes and are announced by faculty during the first class sessions.
-(Please note that this schedule is subject to change.
-Check NYU Classes for updates.)
+Wagner provides tutors in Statistics (CORE-GP 1011), Microeconomics (CORE-GP 1018), Financial Management (CORE-GP 1021), and Multiple Regression and Introduction to Econometrics (PADM-GP 2902) at no charge to students.
+For tutoring hours, please refer to the Fall 2021 tutoring schedule.

 Wagner's courses in microeconomics, statistics and finance require knowledge and skills in basic math.
 Instructors will not spend time reviewing basic math in class; instead it is assumed that students have this understanding before beginning the course.
 Students who have not used math skills or completed a math-related course for some time are strongly encouraged to follow the step-by-step process below to prepare for quantitative coursework at Wagner.

 A confident understanding of the topic areas below will allow students to focus on the new material that will be presented in quantitative classes each week.

 In addition, students may find it helpful to visit the Math Review resources below whenever they need to brush up on a basic math topic.